 While Verizon started the 5G party early in the United States for parts of Chicago and Minneapolis, coverage has been reported to be limited and it costs $10 more over 4G.
 Vodafone customers will get access to the new network at no extra charge, and with launches happening across the country, we’re excited to see the results.

 There’s lots of exciting additions and improvements being made to Android Q, but the operating system is also being fine-tuned to better accommodate the inevitable launch of 5G.

 Speed is the aim of the game, and some are carriers claiming it will be able to handle up to 1Gb per second.
 That means lengthy HD movies will download in just seconds, and there’ll be no more waiting around while games and videos buffer.

 Android Q allows developers to more accurately detect how much data they can send to your phone, and how long it takes.
 Then, devs can determine how responsive their app will be, and with all this information on connectivity, they can then make apps that are much offer a more immersive and seamless experience.

 Developers are also able to detect whether a user is on a ‘metered’ connection – like if they can only download a certain amount of data.
 For example, when you send a photo over email, you’re asked if you want to send the original size or a smaller one – the app can make that decision for you instead.

 Some of these decisions could help your battery last longer and also limit how much data you use, which could be a really handy feature if you’re always running out of juice.

 Check out our best Android phone deals & contracts

-Seen anything interesting in the land of tech this week?
+Seen anything interesting in the land of 5G this week?
 Let us know in the comments!